ModernRonin/ModernRonin.github.io/src/source/_posts/Integrating-depencency-injection-into-a-legacy-code-base.md

 On a side note, that both `Func<T>` and `Lazy<T>` are resolved with no additional work, for any registered `T`, is one of many reasons I like Autofac so much as a container.

+### Why use a Module

+Because it allows us to re-use the registration logic in other contexts where we don't need `Globals`.

+At some point refactoring of the legacy code-base will have converted everything to use IOC, then we won't need `Globals` anymore.
+By keeping the registration logic in a module from the start, we won't have to touch it when that happens.

+Further, once registration logic contains more than just a few registrations, it is a good idea to write unit-tests for it.
+A module is very easily testable while `Globals` is not - singletons never are.

+## Thanks
+Thanks to [@alexvallat](https://github.com/alexvallat) for his feedback and questions!